firepear/gnatwren/README.md

 ## Efficiency

-In my most recent check, the client, over 5+ days of runtime an average of 40 cpu-seconds -- so a little less than 8 cpu-seconds per day.
+In my most recent check across my farm, at over 5.5 days of runtime, the client had used an average of 40 cpu-seconds -- so a little less than 8 cpu-seconds per day.
 Memory usage was stable at approximately 8MB on an x86_64 system.

-The aggregator has been under much heavier and more varied development.
+The aggregator has been under much more frequent development, with large parts still be rewritten.
 I don't have solid statistics for it yet.